Propaganda in East Germany

-After the end of World War II Germany was separated into nation-states.
-Each nation-state was governed by a different country because officials could not agree on peace terms.
-The Soviet Union had claimed the eastern portion of the country.
+After the end of World War II Germany was separated into four occupied zones:

+British zone, American zone, French zone and Soviet zone.

 In 1947, the "German People's Congress for Unity and Just Peace" met in Berlin.
 The Congress was to take the demands of all the occupied zones, and create a peace treaty which would enact a centralized German government.

-In order to have their nation-state properly represented, the Soviets created the German Democratic Republic in 1949 when they officially approved their constitution in May.
+The Stalin Regime created the German Democratic Republic on 9 October 1949.

 Purpose

 The purpose of propaganda in the German Democratic Republic was to maintain the Soviet ideology of socialism.
 Through various forms of propaganda, such as posters, pamphlets and speeches, the Soviet Union censored the ideas of the allied forces and the outside world from the citizens of Eastern Germany.
 News published in the GDR was intended to inform the East German public of how current events fitted into "the overall pattern of historical necessity", with news editors specifically instructed by the government to extract "from every item of news its possible relevance to the global struggle between capitalism and communism".

 The GDR's propaganda also sought to portray the United States of America and other countries of the West, and especially its neighbour and main rival West Germany, in a negative light.
 For example, in 1950, the GDR published claims that the United States was sabotaging potato crops in East Germany by airdropping Colorado potato beetles onto crops.
 However, it has been claimed that the GDR's state newspaper, Neues Deutschland, failed to reach much of the East German population.